How to get to Dublin:

 Getting around Dublin

 Getting around Dublin is quick and easy.
-Dublin is served by an extensive public transport network including Intercity trains, The DART- a modern, efficient suburban railway system linking all points along the Dublin Bay coastline with the city center, the Dublin Bus Service and the LUAS- a light rail network.
+Dublin is served by an extensive public transport network including Intercity trains, The DART- a modern, efficient suburban railway system linking all points along the Dublin Bay coastline with the city centre, the Dublin Bus Service and the LUAS- a light rail network.
 The city boasts a large fleet of over 10,000 taxis with drivers who are famed for their friendly chat!

 How To Find Dublin Castle